Work-Based Learning

 Q: If a student is unable to attend their worksite, who do they need to contact?

-Q: If a students calls in sick to school are they allowed to report to their worksite?
+Q: If a student calls in sick to school are they allowed to report to their worksite?

-A: No. If a student is too sick to attend school they should not report to their worksite.
+A: No. If a student is too sick to attend school they cannot report to their worksite.
+See above to know who you need to notify of your absence.

 Q: Do TECH Center students participating in Work-Based Learning need to report to the TECH Center?

 A: Yes.
-Students must attend the TECH Center one day a week and complete "Back to Class" form in Google Classroom.
+Students must attend the TECH Center one day a week and record the "back to class day" on their timecard.

 Q: Do students still report to their worksite if school is closed?